-This program incorporates online training modules for managers and mentors about autism within the workplace.
-Videos by Prof. Tony Attwood and Dr. Michelle Garnett help employers to understand and effectively support individuals on the autism spectrum.
+This program incorporates training modules for managers and mentors about autism within the workplace.
+The program content developed by Prof. Tony Attwood and Dr. Michelle Garnett help employers to understand and effectively support individuals on the autism spectrum.

 After new employees complete Thriving at Work employers will have a comprehensive report on individual strengths and challenges with a focus on providing effective individual support.
 Decisions on what support is required will be made by individual employees with help and advice from Specialisterne staff.